Deletion & Cleanup Operations

 Step 3: Verify Deletion

-- After deletion starts, the status changes to Deleting.
+- The volume status changes to Deleting.

 Deallocate Virtual Machine